Failure of uniform laws of large numbers for subdifferentials and beyond: Main Results

-for the function $g$ emerging from \Cref{thm:hard-cvx-comp}, $\mathbb{P}$-almost surely, with $X$ being any nonempty compact set.
+for the function $g$ emerging from \Cref{thm:hard-cvx-comp}, $\mathbb{P}$-a.s., with $X$ being any nonempty compact set.
 Thus, each smooth component appearing in the definition of $f$ satisfies a uniform law on its own.
 However, when they are combined through this (arguably) simplest nonsmooth operation $t \mapsto \max\{t,0\}$, the uniform law fails.
-This phenomenon is driven by the oscillating boundary between the connected sets $\{x \mid g(\xi,x) > 0\}$ and $\{x \mid g(\xi,x) < 0\}$, whose intersection with $X = \{0\} \times [0,1]$ gives rise to countably infinitely many kinks in the univariate function $t \mapsto \max\{g(\xi,(0,t)),0\}$. \item The negative results in \Cref{thm:hard-cvx-comp} hold for any function class that contains $f$.
+This phenomenon is driven by the oscillating boundary between the connected sets $\{x \mid g(\xi,x) > 0\}$ and $\{x \mid g(\xi,x) < 0\}$, whose intersection with $X = \{0\} \times [0,1]$ gives rise to countably infinitely many kinks in the univariate function $t \mapsto \max\{g(\xi,(0,t)),0\}$, leading to an oscillating ``active set.'' \item The negative results in \Cref{thm:hard-cvx-comp} hold for any function class that contains $f$.
 An interesting example is a subclass of the random convex-composite functions studied in \cite[Section 4]{ruan2024subgradient}.
 For $\kappa < \infty$, consider a convex, \emph{piecewise affine}, $\kappa$-Lipschitz $h:\reals \to \reals$ and a Carath\'eodory $c:\Xi \times \reals^d \to \reals$ such that $c(\xi,\cdot)$ is $\kappa$-Lipschitz and $\kappa$-smooth for each $\xi$.
 Since $\kappa$ is finite and $h$ is piecewise affine, the constants in \cite[Assumptions C.1--C.3]{ruan2024subgradient} are \emph{distribution-free}.
 By \cite[Theorem 5]{ruan2024subgradient}, for large $\nu$, with (outer) probability at least $1-\delta$, one has